oliverschwendener/ueli/README.md

 * `logExecution` Boolean - If ueli should log the execution of applications, files and folders for better search results.
 Set to `false` if you want to disable logging.
 * `iconSet` IconSet - Represents the default icon set.
     * `appIcon` String - Represents the svg icon for applications.
+    * `commandLineIcon` String - Represents the svg icon when typing in a command line command.
     * `emailIcon` String - Represents the svg icon when typing in an email address.
     * `environmentVariableIcon` String - Represents the svg icon for environment variables.
     * `fileIcon` String - Represents the svg icon for files.